6. WORLD MUSIC

 Melanesia

-Vanuatu Women's water music: unique musical tradition of moving and pounding water to produce rhythms.
+Vanuatu Women's water music: unique tradition of producing rhythms by pounding water.

 Polynesia

-Hawaiian music is simple in melody and rhythm but complex in poetry.
+Hawaiian music: simple melodies and rhythms, but complex poetry.

 Instruments: 2 nose flute, 3 ukulele.